Alert to Gifted Advocates: We Need to Change This Meme!Share

 “If you’re 130 IQ you're as different from the mean as if you were 70 IQ on the other side. #NAGC ”

-Once again, I pointed out that IQ scores are not measures of amount of ability (or need).
+This sounds reasonable, right?
+Except for one problem: IQ scores are not measures of amount of ability (or need).
 They are only a relative ranking of scores, corresponding to percentiles.
 A 30 point interval on one part of the IQ scale may mean a much greater difference in abilities than a 30 point interval on another part of the scale, even if we are talking about the same IQ test!

 This meme is everywhere in the gifted universe: